 Value-based pricing for your logo design

 One method of sorting out how much to charge for a logo design is to determine the effect your logo design will have on the company.
-This method of pricing can be easily justified based on the size and status of your client.
+This method of pricing can be easily justified based on the size and status of your client, called value-based pricing.

 For example, a logo design for a Fortune 500 company is something that holds a lot of value.
 Even with a smaller business, value will always play a part.
 You must think about the long-term value the client is receiving.